 – Animal origin, such as micro-organisms, whole animals, parts of organs, animal secretions, toxins, extracts, blood products

-Horse plasma is therefore a veterinary medicine and is depending to all the regulations and controls shall be subject to veterinary medicine.
+Horse plasma is therefore a veterinary drug and shall be subjected to all the regulations and controls according to veterinary medicine.

 “No medicinal product under this Regulation or the European Directive 2004/28/EC may circulate without permission of Health Ministry”(Legislative Decree n.193 April 6, 2006, Article 5).

 PlasmaLife Horse® received the approval for the sale of horse plasma by the Health Ministry with the number 104114018 dated 12 January 2011 (with publication in the Official Gazette of the Italian Republic dated 02/09/2011).

 “For the manufacture of veterinary medicines is needed a permission from the Ministry of Health” (D. Lgs n.193 April 6, 2006, Art.46)

 “The holder of a permission for the manufacture of veterinary medicines is responsible for: … … … … …. adherence to the principles and guidelines of good manufacturing practice (or rules of Good Manufacturing Practice, GMP) for Medicines … … … … “ (Legislative Decree n.193 April 6, 2006, art.
 52)

 The company “PlasmaLife s.r.l.” has received the “approval for the production” and the certification of compliance with the rules of Good Manufacturing Pratice(GMP) by the Ministry of Health.

 Pharmacovigilance is the control mechanism by which veterinarians, pharmacists, health authorities, pharmaceutical companies and the Ministry of Health use with the aim to assess, with continuous and systematic monitoring , the safety of a finished product for animals and discover its adverse reactions, and also to understand and take any appropriate action to reduce any possible risk.